dotnet/android/Documentation/guides/MSBuildBestPractices.md

 Unfortunately, not all targets will have a `$(XDependsOn)` property.
 In some cases, `BeforeTargets` or `AfterTargets` is the only option.
-Consider what happens if the target fails in that case.
+Consider what happens if the target fails in that case, and consider using `$(MSBuildLastTaskResult)` if available to check for the last task execution state (see [docs](https://docs.microsoft.com/en-us/visualstudio/msbuild/msbuild-reserved-and-well-known-properties?view=vs-2019) on possible states for that property).

 ## Caching in MSBuild Tasks